EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_AWSSetup/03_ECR.md

 e.g. `etherealengine-dev-api`, `etherealengine-dev-client`, `etherealengine-dev-instanceserver` and `etherealengine-dev-taskserver`.
 Everything else can be left alone for those, too.

-On the [repositories page](https://us-west-1.console.aws.amazon.com/ecr/repositories), you should see both of the repositories you made.
+On the [repositories page](https://us-west-1.console.aws.amazon.com/ecr/repositories), you should see all of the repositories you made.
 If you don't see any, you may be on the wrong tab up top - click Private or Public to switch between them.
 Also check that you're in the right AWS region.
 You'll see a column 'URI'.
 If you made public repos, the URIs should be in the form `public.ecr.aws/<identifier>/etherealengine-<RELEASE_NAME>(-builder)`; if you made private